 If for any reason you are not comfortable doing assembly and fitting yourself, just let us know (call 888-883-3350) and we will find a local bike shop that can do it for you.
 It usually costs about $50, and we can actually have the boxed bike delivered directly to the shop for your convenience.

-No. Electric bikes do not require a license or insurance.
+No. Electric bikes are defined as "low-speed power assisted bicycles" and therefore do not require any license or insurance - just like a conventional bike.
 However, you should always register your bike with the manufacturer, so that it is guaranteed warranty protection.
+And you must obey all your state's Department of Motor Vehicle regulations for bicycle riding.

 The short answer is yes but not much.
 The effect of weight is largely exaggerated in how a bicycle performs.
 A heavier bicycle is slightly harder to ride uphill, somewhat faster to ride downhill, and pretty much the same on the flat as a lightweight one.